Is coconut oil healthy? Or is it simply the best of a bad bunch?

-Previously shunned for its high saturated fat content, coconut oil has experienced a huge revival in popularity and is now found in health food shops and supermarkets across the country.
+Once shunned for its high saturated fat content, coconut oil is now found in health food shops and supermarkets across the globe.

 Most vegetable oils (soya, olive, sunflower and rapeseed oils) contain less than 20 percent saturated fat.
-Butter contains over 50 percent and coconut oil is a whopping 86.5 percent saturated fat.
+Butter contains more than 50 percent.
+But coconut oil clocks in at a whopping 86.5 percent saturated fat.
 So how is that healthy?

 Like all plant foods, coconut is cholesterol-free.
 Although it is a fruit, coconut flesh has a very different nutritional content to other fruits.
-A third of the flesh is composed of fat and nearly 90 per cent of that is saturated – the worst type of fat as it increases cholesterol, which increases the risk of heart disease.
+A third of the flesh is composed of fat and nearly 90 percent of that is saturated.
+That’s not great news.
+Saturated fat increases cholesterol, which increases the risk of heart disease.

-Desiccated coconut (coconut flesh that has been flaked and dried) contains around two-thirds fat!
-A similar amount is found in hazelnuts, almonds and Brazil nuts but most of that is polyunsaturated fat that can lower the risk of heart disease if taken in moderation.
+Desiccated coconut (coconut flesh that has been flaked and dried) contains is about 66 percent fat.
+A similar amount is found in hazelnuts, almonds, and Brazil nuts.
+But most of that is polyunsaturated fat that can lower the risk of heart disease in moderation.

 Where coconut oil is a health concern, its fiber content is a health boost.
 The fiber content in desiccated coconut is two to three times higher than in nuts.
-Some studies suggest that coconut flakes lower LDL 'bad' cholesterol because they are a good source of fibre which has cholesterol-lowering properties.
+Some studies suggest that coconut flakes lower LDL ‘bad’ cholesterol because of the fibre content.

-A 1980s study used to promote coconut oil described how Pacific Islanders, who used coconut in every meal and so had a high intake of saturated fat, had lower than expected cholesterol levels.
+A 1980s study on coconut oil described how Pacific Islanders, who ate coconut at every meal, had lower than expected cholesterol levels.
 Even with all that cholesterol.
 And, heart disease was rare.
-However, they had low intakes of salt, sugar and cholesterol and consumed a healthy amount of fibre, plant sterols and omega-3 fats.
+They had low intakes of salt, sugar, and cholesterol, and consumed a healthy amount of fibre, plant sterols, and omega-3 fats.